Boston: A City for Everyone

 Lodging

 If you missed out on the dorm experience in college, this is your chance to see what it was like.
-The floors and rooms are laid out exactly like dorms; very simple rooms with a bed and desk and large group bathrooms scattered about.
-If you happen through on a hot summer day, remember there is no a/c.
-Not my favorite hostel, but it was in a decent location for reasonable prices.
+The floors and rooms are laid out exactly like dorms; they are very simple rooms with a bed and desk, and large group bathrooms are scattered throughout.
+If you happen by on a hot summer day, remember there is no a/c.
+Not my favorite hotel, but it was in a decent location at a reasonable price.
 40 Berkeley St, Boston, MA 02116.
-Website.
+The Revolution Hotel website.

 Recommendable: You Know It!
 Boston has something for everyone.
 Every road or alley seems to lead to new adventures and activities.